MarioJrodas/osTicket-postinstall/README.md

 Create a team called Warriors.

 5. Adjust Ticket Registration Settings
-For this lab, we want everyone to be able to register tickets.
+ We want everyone to be able to register tickets.

 Go to Admin Panel / Settings / Users.